 What a Difference a Decade Makes

-Unlike an invitation to a tall glass of sweet tea and watching a countdown on the host family’s primitive black and white television set with its aluminum foil-wrapped rabbit ear antenna.
+Unlike an invitation to a tall glass of sweet tea and watching the countdown on the River Road resident’s black and white television, with its aluminum foil, rabbit-ear antenna.

 Same Space, Different Time — For the dozen Apollo Astronauts who walked on the Moon, the last spot on earth they touched before their galactic stroll, was Cape Canaveral, Florida.